Code-Institute-Submissions/Milestone_2/README.md

  - As a player I would like visual feedback on my progress
  - As a player I would like some story elements with an air of intrigue

-Detail into how I addressed these user stories can be found below in the Features section [below](#features).
+Detail of how I addressed these user stories can be found below in the Features section [below](#features).

 ## Technologies Used